top of page

 • They must show the horse without tack/cover but in a halter or bridle

-• All four legs must be visible
+• All four legs must be visible in the side-on photos.

 • The photo should be taken/cropped so that the handler is not visible